annamonkman/sei-project-one/README.md

   }
 ```

-### Day 3 – 7: safe and unsafe land, timers, win & lose logic, styling
+### Day 3 – 7: Safe and Unsafe land, Timers, Collisions, Win & Lose logic, Styling

-### Adding safe & unsafe land
+### Adding Safe & Unsafe Land

 Much of the game logic revolves around having ‘safe’ areas and ‘unsafe’ areas.
-If the snail collides with something unsafe it will die, ending the game, and if it collides with something safe, the user can continue.
+If the snail collides with something unsafe it will die, ending the game, and if it collides with something safe, the user can continue. </br>
 For the areas that took up a lot of space, I stored an array of the cell index numbers of where I wanted the areas to be placed in a const. ie. const unsafeLandArray = [0, 1, 2, 3, 4 etc.].
-If I was to edit my code I would use a for-loop to be more economical.
+If I was to edit my code I would use a for-loop to be more economical with time and space. </br>
 To add the classes to their respective cells, I created functions ie. addWaterClass(position) so, for each item add the water class to the cell.
 Then I called the functions towards the end of the code, passing the array as an argument.

 ```javascript